-As an educational program of Virginia Cooperative Extension, Virginia Master Gardener's bring the resource of Virginia's land grant universities, Virginia Tech and Virginia State University to the people of the commonwealth.
+As an educational program of Virginia Cooperative Extension (VCE), Virginia Master Gardener's bring the resource of Virginia's land grant universities, Virginia Tech and Virginia State University to the people of the commonwealth.

 Extension Master Gardeners work specifically toward the following goals:

 - Enhancing the environment through sustainable landscape practices.

 - Producing food in public and private gardens to improve human nutrition and food security.

 - Using horticulture and landscaping to positively impact youth and improve the overall quality of life for Virginia's Citizens.

 Become a Master Gardener - Master Gardener Class 2022 is full!

 Please email Chesterfield Cooperative Extension if you would like to be put on a waitlist for next year.